cfe-lab/Kive/INSTALL.md

 Source code or binaries for Python can be obtained from the official website, [python.org](www.python.org).
 Most *nix distributions (including OS X) come with some version of Python.

 Instructions for downloading and installing Django can be found at [djangoproject.com](https://www.djangoproject.com/download/).
+If you are already running Django 1.6, installing should be as painless as running

+    pip install Django==1.7.4

+You will likely need to run this using `sudo` unless you only installed Django locally and not system-wide.
+Also, many systems have multiple Python installations, so make sure that `pip` is using the correct one.

 Instructions for downloading and installing PostgreSQL may be found at [postgresql.org](http://www.postgresql.org/).